MABSWE/Skonhetsakuten/README.md

 * The four images used in the home section where all taken by the developer, the other two were taken from [Pexels](https://www.pexels.com)
 * The video shown in the “About” section is taken [Youtube](https://youtu.be/Cwy7LBGqOWU?si=ec37eBBoYzS9slwr), which is a open source site
 * The favicon, image on the top-left and the background image are creation and belong to the company

+## Thanks
+* Rahul Lakhanpal: Code Institute Mentor.
+Grateful for my mentor's invaluable guidance and support throughout the project.
+Thank you for your unwavering assistance and expertise.

+* David Calikes: Code Institute Cohort Facilitator.
+Thanks David, for being a steadfast supporter during my challenges.
+Your unwavering encouragement meant a lot and made a difference.

+* The Slack Community
+Gratitude to the supportive Slack Community for answering my questions and helping me overcome barriers.
+Your assistance was invaluable.
+Thank you!